 A Healthy Start for Eyes of All Ages

 Even if your child is too young to read the letters on an eye chart, they still need an eye exam.
-Comprehensive eye exams are about more than just prescribing glasses.
+Comprehensive eye exams for kids are about more than just prescribing glasses.
 Exams check that your child is reaching their visual milestones in a timely manner and set them up for a lifetime of healthy eyes and clear vision.

 If your child is nervous about their eye exam, Dr. Abrams can help put them at ease.
 As the father of 2 young children, he has a relaxing and warm approach that helps little ones feel more comfortable.